Gigaspaces/xap-docs/site/content/xap121adm/logging.markdown

 XAP makes logging calls by use of the Java  platform's core logging facilities.
-For more information on the JDK logging framework, please refer to the following online documentation: [Java Logging Overview](https://docs.oracle.com/javase/8/docs/technotes/guides/logging/overview.html).
+For more information on the JDK logging framework, please refer to the following online documentation: {{%exurl "Java Logging Overview" "https://docs.oracle.com/javase/8/docs/technotes/guides/logging/overview.html"%}}.

 # Configuration